livereload/LiveReload/mac/FileSystemMonitoringKit/FSEventsFix/README.md

 ## License

-See [FSEventsFix.c](FSEventsFix.c) file for license & copyrights, but basically this library is available under a mix of MIT and BSD licenses.
+See [FSEventsFix.c](FSEventsFix.c) file for the license & copyrights, but basically this library is available under a mix of MIT and BSD licenses.

 ## Version History